riadkassab8/Burger_menu/replit.md

 - Google Maps embeds require API availability
 - Consider downloading and hosting images locally for production
 - Update phone numbers and addresses as needed
-- Refresh menu categories when restaurant menu changes
+- Refresh menu categories and items when restaurant menu changes
+- Update prices in menu.html as needed
+- Language toggle works automatically, no additional configuration needed